-The main difference between this climate zone as compared to the tropical zone is the low moisture content that can exist six to nine months of the year.
+The main difference from the tropical zone is the low moisture content here can exist six to nine months of the year.
 Several unique weather characteristics result from this.
-Infrared radiation mostly escapes from the atmosphere at night resulting in possible colder nighttime or early morning temperatures-a consideration when designing approach temperatures for this period and ensuring minimum temperatures remain above minimum values.
+Infrared radiation which escapes from the atmosphere at night often results in colder nighttime or early morning temperatures.
+This is a consideration when designing approach temperatures for this period and ensuring minimum temperatures remain above minimum values.
 The benefit of this drier climate is longer switching cycles.
-Typically, switching less than every eight hours has little benefit, but switching should probably be done before 24 hours to obtain maximum efficiency from the units.
+Switching less than every eight hours usually has little benefit, but switching in this zone should be done before 24 hours to obtain maximum efficiency from the units.